vokewasike/aliases/README.md

 # aliases

-A collection of useful PowerShell and Bash aliases to boost productivity and streamline command-line and development experience.
+A collection of useful Windows PowerShell to boost productivity and streamline command-line and development experience.

 ## Features